 Please see below for more information on the process initiated for the distribution of funds to victims and families.
 We are so thankful to everyone who contributed to the fund.
 We encourage donors interested in supporting victims in the future to consider a gift to the education fund set up by CommUnity en Accion to support the educational needs of victims and families.
 Click here to Donate.

 Tangible personal property.
 Examples may be real estate, oil, gas, or mineral interests.

 Bequests, appreciated securities, life insurance, retirement plans, and charitable remainder trusts, and more.

 The One Fund El Paso board consists of nine members including a representative from the City of El Paso, Paso del Norte Community Foundation and El Paso Community Foundation.

 The One Fund El Paso Task Force consists of the following community members:

-One Fund El Paso will convene a town hall on September 26, 2019 at 6:00 pm at Bonham Elementary School to discuss the process and obtain input from members of the community.
-Victims, survivors and the general public are encouraged to attend this meeting as well as to visit http://www.nationalcompassionfund.org to sign up for updates regarding the application and distribution process.
+One Fund El Paso convened a town hall on September 26, 2019 at 5:30 pm at Bonham Elementary School to discuss the process and obtain input from members of the community.
+The protocols for victims and families and applications to apply were posted on the NCF website at: http://www.nationalcompassionfund.org.

 For more information on the distribution process, please contact: